NavJag/Traffic-Sign-Classifier/README.md

-Use the model to make predictions on new images Analyze the softmax probabilities of the new images Summarize the results with a written report Dependencies
+Use the model to make predictions on new images Analyze the softmax probabilities of the new images Summarize the results with a written report

+Dependencies
-This lab requires:

-CarND Term1 Starter Kit
+This lab requires: CarND Term1 Starter Kit - link - https://github.com/udacity/CarND-Term1-Starter-Kit
-The lab environment can be created with CarND Term1 Starter Kit.
-Click here for the details.

 Dataset and Repository
-Download the data set.
-The classroom has a link to the data set in the "Project Instructions" content.
-This is a pickled dataset in which we've already resized the images to 32x32.
+Download the data set here - https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/traffic-signs-data.zip.
+This is a pickled dataset in which the images are resized to 32x32.
 It contains a training, validation and test set.